bcgov/cas-cif/docs/developer-guide.md

 import { useFeature } from "@growthbook/growthbook-react"; // Import the useFeature() function
 ...
 ...
-const showFlaggedFeature = useFeature('flagged-item').on; // Set the value of useFeature.on to a boolean variable ...
+const showFlaggedFeature = useFeature('flagged-feature').on; // Set the value of useFeature.on to a boolean variable ...
 ...
 { showFlaggedFeature && <FlaggedFeature />} // Conditionally render the feature.
 You may also want to just return null for an entire component    depending on what is being turned off / on